-Help us select the book that the MobileRead Book Club will read for October, 2016.
+Help us select the book that the MobileRead Book Club will read for November, 2016.

-The nominations will run through midnight EST September 26 or until 10 books have made the list.
+The nominations will run through midnight EST October 26 or until 10 books have made the list.
 The poll will then be posted and will remain open for five days.

 In order for a book to be included in the poll it needs THREE NOMINATIONS (original nomination, a second and a third).

 The Mobile Read Book Club (MRBC) is an informal club that requires nothing of you.
 Each month a book is selected by polling.
 On the last week of that month a discussion thread is started for the book.
 If you want to participate feel free.
 There is no need to "join" or sign up.
 All are welcome.